-Spread Betting Companies
+- Cricket Spread Betting Examples

 The most established, reliable, and well known of the spread betting companies is Sporting Index.

 This offer is available to all new customers opening an account through cricket betting blog.

-Spread Betting Examples
+Cricket Spread Betting Examples

-This means the Spread Betting company thinks that Steven Smith will score somewhere in the region of between 400 and 420 runs over the whole of the 5 match Test series.
+This means the Spread Betting company thinks that Steve Smith will score somewhere in the region of between 400 and 420 runs over the whole of the 5 match Test series.

-You might look at this and think Smith will struggle and not score anywhere near 400 runs, in this case you would Sell Steve Smith at 400.
+You might look at this and think Smith will struggle and not score anywhere near 400 runs.
+In this case you would Sell Steve Smith at 400.

 You can only Sell or Buy his total runs at the prices quoted on the Spread Betting company’s website (400 or 420 in this example).

 How To Sell

-As you sold Smith’s runs at 400, and he only scored 300, you have won your spread bet by 100 runs, and at £2.00 a run, you would be £200.00 up.
+As you sold Smith’s runs at 400, and he only scored 300, you have won your spread bet by 100 runs.
+Winning at £2.00 a run, you would be £200.00 up.

-As you sold his runs at 400, and he actually scored 500 runs, you lost your spread bet by 100 runs, and at £2.00 a run, that would be a loss of £200.00.
+As you sold his runs at 400, and he actually scored 500 runs, you lost your spread bet by 100 runs.

 How To Buy

-You decide to Buy Steven Smith’s total series runs at 420 at £1.00 a run.
 This means if Steven Smith scores 500 runs in the series, you would win your spread bet by 80 runs.
 This would win you £80.00, as you bought the spread bet at £1.00 a run.

 If Steven Smith only scores 300 runs, you would lose £120.00.
-As you Bought Smith’s total runs at 420, you would have lost the spread by 120 runs, resulting in a £1.00 a run loss.
+As you Bought Smith’s total runs at 420, you would have lost the spread by 120 runs.

 As you can see, if you get the spread right, then the rewards can be exceptional.

 If you had bet £5.00 a run, that would be a £500.00 loss.
-This is why it is imperative you fully understand what you are doing before placing any spread bets.
+This is why it is imperative you fully understand what you are doing before you place any spread bets.

 If you feel you are ready to start spread betting on cricket, you can open a Sporting Index account here, and claim the new customers welcome bonus.